knownasilya/ember-toggle/README.md

 {{x-toggle
   value=myValue
   showLabels=true
-  onValue='Male:male'
+  onValue='Enabled::true'
-  offValue='Female:female'
+  offValue='Disabled::false'
   onToggle=(mut myValue)
 }}
 ````

-In the above example we are disquishing between the "label" and what that label's "value" is by using the color delimiter.
+In the above example we are disquishing between the "label" and what that label's "value" is by using the double-colon (`::`) delimiter.
 If `label === value` you can just put in a singular value.
 Also note that by default labels _are_ passed as part of the `onToggle` action but not displayed in the UI.
 If you want them to display then you must set `showLabels` to `true`.

 #### Themes